 MONO = one, POLY = many — like Monopoly!
 The board game Monopoly means "one seller" — mono (one) + poly (many properties, wait that doesn't quite work, but the mono/poly part sticks!).
 Monomer = one unit, Polymer = many units.

 Addition polymerisation = ADD everything together: In addition polymerisation, ALL atoms are added into the chain — nothing is lost.
-This contrasts with condensation (which releases water molecules).
+All atoms from the monomers end up in the polymer.

 Naming polymers: "poly" brackets + monomer name.
 Ethene → poly(ethene).
 Propene → poly(propene).
 If you forget which comes first, remember you ADD the poly AT THE START.